vzucchetti/data-warehouse/datawarehouse/docs/homepage.md

 #### Datamart

 The datamart layer is where the final analysis data is stored.
-They are based on the data prepared by the sataging layer.
+They are based on the data prepared by the staging layer.

 - **dm_commodities.sql:** integrates the processed commodity and movement data, creating a final data model for analysis.

-### 3. Sources

-Sources are the data source tables or files that DBT uses to perform transformations.

-### 4. Snapshots

-Snapshots are used to keep a history of how data changes over time.

 ## Directory Structure